Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 - Clothes, shoes, or accessories

 Now, let’s talk about intangible products.
-The most basic definition is this: a product that delivers value without a physical form.
-This usually comes in the form of services, experiences, or even digital goods.
-And now that you think about it, we as an agency actually fall into this category.
-Our product is basically design or creative services.
-We create creative products for people, so what we sell is the service.
-Even if someone says, “Nah, what you sell is the video,” it’s still an intangible product, because you can’t technically touch the video or interact with it in a real-life setting without using another digital product.
+At its core, an intangible product delivers value without a physical form.
+This usually comes as services, experiences, or digital goods.
+As an agency, we actually fall into this category—our product is design and creative services.
+We create creative outputs for clients, so what we sell is the service.
+Even if someone says, “Nah, you’re selling a video,” it’s still an intangible product because you can’t physically touch the video or interact with it directly without a digital medium.

 Examples of intangible products: